A Word On Fan-Fic & Fan-Make

 - Third, within any movie/TV option merchandising is part of the contract, and it is a deal breaker.
 If the production company were to happen upon all these Parasol Protectorate items for sale all over the internet, they are likely to pull out of any offer.
 This could cost me not just the money, (and really you guys want me to make money because then I can continue to afford to write more books), but it also costs you, the fans, the possible pleasure of seeing these characters brought to life on the big screen.

 - Finally, and by far the worst as far I am concerned (you all know my personality) my permission was not asked.
-And really, that is what upsets me.
+And this quite upsets me.
 I am easy to find on the internet, all it would take is a nice little note and some building of trust and relationship.
 And I could say, “So this is what you can do and this is what will get you lawyered.”

 So there it is, a not-so-official statement on fan-fic and fan-make.
 I hope that it articulates the reasoning behind my behavior on the subject, and why, under certain circumstances when I should like to be personable, generous, and polite, especially to artistic and creative people, I simply cannot.

 If the world were a different place, if wishes were tea bags, I should always be drinking Twinings gold loose-leaf.

 But it isn’t and I’m not, and out there on the net there are sharks, and lawyers, and all sorts of nastiness.
 In the end, we authors are just as easily taken advantage of as anyone else, more so sometimes, because there is this very strange idea that a book is public property.
 I am, therefore, engaged in the epic struggle between commerce and etiquette.
 Sadly, I am no landed aristocrat to frown upon trade, this is my livelihood you are dabbling with, and in the end, I need to eat… for one can not survive on tea alone.